SuslikV/oxy_p/README.md

  * To switch scale of the measurements: hold Button 2 more than 1 sec while in "SpO2 + HR" mode.

-The scale indicator located on top of the screen and has next meaning:
+The scale indicator located at top of the screen and has next meaning:
  + no_heart symbol - 2048 nA;
  + empty_heart - 4096 nA;
  + half-filled - 8192 nA;